mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 This document extends this principle to explicitly cover online participation at meetings.
 Particularly in this context, openness should be seen as open and free.

-This document does not advise that all IETF meetings or related IETF events must have a remote participation option, because there could be technical or other reasons why that might not always be possible.
+This document does not stipulate that all IETF meetings or related IETF events must have a remote participation option, because there could be technical or other reasons why that might not always be possible.
 This document rather says that if remote participation is provided, there should always be a free option to make the process as open as possible.
 Having said that,